 Some athletes use steroids to improve their physical performance.
 Steroids are particularly popular in sports requiring strength and bursts of power, such as weight lifting, football, and track and field.
 This is because steroids can reduce fatigue and increase motivation.

-steroids
+When a person uses steroids while training hard and eating well, they can increase their muscle mass and strength.